Brigham Young University: Media

-The BYU Broadcasting Technical Operations Center is an HD production and distribution facility that is home to local PBS affiliate KBYU-TV, local classical music station KBYU-FM Classical 89, BYU Radio, BYU Radio Instrumental, BYU Radio International, BYUtv and BYU Television International with content in Spanish and Portuguese (both available via terrestrial, satellite, and internet signals).
-BYUtv is also available via cable throughout some areas of the United States.
+The BYU Broadcasting Technical Operations Center is an HD production and distribution facility that is home to local independent station KBYU-TV, local classical music station KBYU-FM Classical 89, BYU Radio, BYU Radio Instrumental, BYU Radio International, BYU TV and BYU Television International with content in Spanish and Portuguese (both available via terrestrial, satellite, and internet signals).
+BYU TV is also available via cable throughout some areas of the United States.
 The BYU Broadcasting Technical Operations Center is home to three television production studios, two television control rooms, radio studios, radio performance space, and master control operations.

 The university produces a weekly newspaper called The Universe (it was published daily until 2012), maintains an online news site that is regularly updated called The Digital Universe and has a daily news program broadcast via KBYU-TV.
 The university also has a recording label called Tantara Records which is run by the BYU School of Music and promotes the works of student ensembles and faculty.

 Y Magazine is the university's alumni publication, distributed quarterly to more than 200,000 addresses.
 With a history that dates back to the 1920s, Y Magazine covers a wide variety of BYU activities, from student life and alumni activities to athletics and research.
-BYU Today is the magazine's email newsletter, distributed twice a month.
+"BYU Today" is the magazine's email newsletter, distributed twice a month.